Brian F. Durkin

 Brian F. Durkin (born May 17, 1976) is an American actor.
 He was born in Charlotte, North Carolina and earned a Bachelor of Science degree in building construction from University of Florida in 2000.

-In 2019, Durkin joined other WGA members in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
+In 2019, Durkin joined other Writers Guild of America members in firing their agents as part of the WGA stand against the ATA and the practice of packaging.